What will be your reaction to my salad that contains purple to blue marbles?

 Black Krim, or Black Crimea, is a native of Russia and an heirloom of the Purple Tomato variety originating from the Crimean Peninsula.

-When the frost ends, transplant them outdoors and wait for 70 days to allow the plants to ripen the fruits.
+When the frost ends, transplant them outdoors and wait 70 days for the plants to ripen the fruits.

 You can expect a single fruit weighing 10-16 oz from this purple tomato variety.